 With technology evolving every day and new/improved IT services being offered to customers, it becomes confusing to know which service/offering is right for business compared to other.
 One such scenario is in case of service offering between VPN and Proxy.
 While both a proxy and VPN service have a lot of commonality amongst them, they differ significantly.
+You can source a VPN/Proxy Service from Service providers.
 This blog gives a detailed comparison of VPN vs Proxy.

 What is a VPN?